Focusing on Enhancement of Human Capital = Store-Centered Management Practices to Thrive during Uncertain Times and Achieve Sustainable Growth

 Thank you very much for your continued support.

-We would like to report on the financial results for the FY2024 and the progress of business strategies announced on February 13.
+We would like to report on the financial results for the first quarter of FY2025 and the progress of business strategies announced on May 15.

 Message Summary